martinsumner/riak_kv/docs/RiakTheoryGuide.md

 - `riak_core_ring`
   - An implementation of [the ring](#the-ring---the-distribution-of-vnodes), the distribution function in Riak.
 - `riak_core_ring_manager`
-  - A process that marshalls updates to the ring, and ensures that stable versions of the ring are available to database processes via a low latency cache.
+  - A process that marshals updates to the ring, and ensures that stable versions of the ring are available to database processes via a low latency cache.
-`riak_core_vnode`
+- `riak_core_vnode`
-  - The behaviour which the `riak_kv_vnode` implements, that defines the callback functions necessary for the vnode to handle requests and also changes to the ring (e.g. handoffs).
+  - The behaviour which the `riak_kv_vnode` implements, defining the callback functions necessary for the vnode to handle requests and also changes to the ring (e.g. handoffs).
-`riak_core_vnode_proxy`
+- `riak_core_vnode_proxy`
   - Every vnode has a proxy that forwards requests to the vnode, whilst tracking the size of the message queue on the vnode.
-  - The proxy is repsonsible for blocking access to the vnode when the message queue (also known as the mailbox) is overloaded.
+  - The proxy is responsible for blocking access to the vnode when the message queue (also known as the mailbox) is overloaded.
   - All vnode requests are forwarded through the proxy, but responses bypass the proxy and are sent directly back to the requesting process.
-`riak_core_vnode_manager`
+- `riak_core_vnode_manager`
   - Responsible for starting local vnodes when required by the ring, and stopping those vnodes no longer required.
     - The receipt of a request for a vnode that is not started locally, will also prompt the starting of a vnode - there is no wait for periodic ring checks to detect the change of topology.
   - Also triggers handoffs for vnodes in response to cluster changes, through the `riak_core_handoff_manager`.
-  - The initial trigger for a handoff is a vnode timeout, when a vnode sees a period of inactivity beyond the timout, it will contact the `riak_core_vnode_manager` to see if a handoff is required.
+  - The initial trigger for a handoff is a vnode timeout, when a vnode sees a period of inactivity beyond the timeout, it will contact the `riak_core_vnode_manager` to see if a handoff is required.
-`riak_core_handoff_manager`
+- `riak_core_handoff_manager`
-  - Manages handoffs required for cluster topology changes or vnode repiars.
+  - Manages handoffs required for cluster topology changes or vnode repairs.
-  - Applies concurrency controls, tracking progress and the success or failure of transfers `riak_core_capability`
+  - Applies concurrency controls, tracking progress and the success or failure of transfers
+- `riak_core_capability`
   - A mechanism for registering the capability of a node, and then discovering the "lowest capability" for a given feature supported by all nodes in the cluster.
   - Required to manage functional changes dependent on the availability of updated features, in the presence of rolling upgrades.
-`riak_core_metadata_manager`
+- `riak_core_metadata_manager`
   - Stores a node-specific copy of cluster-wide metadata, detecting and resolving differences in metadata between nodes in the cluster.
   - The cluster metadata is used for information about bucket types, and security controls.
-`riak_core_claimant`
+- `riak_core_claimant`
   - A cluster node through which cluster administration changes are prompted.

 For further information on `riak_core`, there is a lightweight version of `riak_core` called `riak_core-lite` [for which there are helpful tutorials](https://riak-core-lite.github.io/).